LoyalPotato/web-search-navigator/README.md

   Scholar, Github, Gitlab, and Amazon (needs to be enabled in the options).
 Note that the extension does not have permissions for these optional websites unless you explicitly enable them.

+## My (LoyalPotato) Changes

+The original version of this extension wasn't working with StartPage.
+It hadn't been touched for 4 years and so, naturally, things changed and it no longer functions.

+This fork tries to make it work on it again, but I also didn't make much effort in getting everything to work.
+Here's what I know is working:

+- Search results navigation
+- Navigating to next/prev pages
+- Navigating to Search,Images,Videos,News. **It only has navigation in the Search page** as I haven't made efforts to fix the rest (because I don't use it)

 ## Installation